Atlanta53/TemplateCheatSheet/README.md

 $ pip3 install pygments
 ```

-Verify if pygmentize is installed and in your PATH environment with :
+Verify if pygmentize is installed and in your PATH environment with:

 ```shell
 $ pygmentize -V
 ```

-> If the installation is correct, you will see a message like this : `Pygments version 2.7.2, (c) 2006-2020 by Georg Brandl.`.
+> If the installation is correct, you will see a message like this: `Pygments version 2.7.2, (c) 2006-2020 by Georg Brandl.`.
 Otherwise you will need to reboot or to add the ```python\script``` directory in your PATH.

-To generate the pdf, you will need to add `-shell-escape` like this :
+To generate the pdf, you will need to add `-shell-escape` like this:

 ```bash
 $ pdflatex.exe your_file.tex -shell-escape
 ```

-To use the template, you just need to add this line after the documentclass definition :
+To use the template, you just need to add this line after the documentclass definition:

 ```
 \usepackage{cheatsheet}
 ```

-> Note : The package mutlicols and tcolortab seems to have a problem to determine the height of the file.
-This may be corrected in newer version.
-But for now, you will need to pay attention to the arrangement of your blocks.
+> Note: The package mutlicols and tcolortab seems to have a problem to determine the height of the file.
+This may be corrected in newer versions.
+> But for now, you will need to pay attention to the arrangement of your blocks.
+To balance this issue, I've added two manual breaks for the Note and Important block.

 ## Theme